wessmarkp/adv_r_tutorial_series/adv_notebook.md

 * Customize themes

 ## Subtitle
-The idea is to partition DLNotebook into different "tutorial" sections.
+The idea is to partition DLNotebook into different tutorial sections.
 This file serves as a guideline for writing markdown documents on topics included in the Advectas onboarding process.

 <b>Illustration examples</b>